 - Rehabilitation (to reintroduce the body part to normal function and activity)

 Of course, there are also measures that health professionals can prescribe to help prevent injuries before they occur.
-These would include warming up properly before any workout regimen, not pushing the body to breaking point, utilising proper safety accessories or equipment for specific activities, and following correct techniques from certified coaches or trainers.
+These would include warming up properly before any workout regimen, not pushing the body to breaking point, utilizing proper safety accessories or equipment for specific activities, and following correct techniques from certified coaches or trainers.

 A revolutionary option: Sports Massage (ESM)

-If you’re seeking a more effective form of sports massage in London, the best move would be to pay a visit to Massaggi, the pre-eminent pain relief service in the city.
+If you’re seeking a more effective form of massage, the best move would be to pay a visit to Massaggi, the pre-eminent pain relief service in the city.
 The centre offers traditional sports massage and the Emmett Sports Massage (ESM), a precise technique created by Massaggi founder Ben Pianese that promotes the importance of specific points in the body (the Emmett Master Points) in enhancing the free flow of communication around your body’s network so that it can perform at a heightened level.

 How does it work?